glam-lab/degender-the-web/README.md

 Inspired by [Farhad Manjoo](https://www.nytimes.com/by/farhad-manjoo)'s essay [Call Me 'They'](https://www.nytimes.com/2019/07/10/opinion/pronoun-they-gender.html), _Degender the Web_ is a Chrome web browser extension that replaces all gendered pronouns with "they/them/their".
-Thanks to Kristen Peter Mork for sharing this essay.

 Gender-neutral pronouns added by this extension will appear with a faint dashed underline.
 Mouse over to see a tooltip containing the original, gendered pronoun.